Complete FAQ

 What must match on every network backend?

-Every participating backend must share the same deployment.network-channel.
-Velocity must use the same value in velocity-config.properties.
+Every participating backend chooses one CoreChatX group with deployment.network-channel.
+Velocity must list that channel in velocity-config.properties.

 Every backend must also have a unique deployment.server-id.
 Duplicated server ids make routing ambiguous and should be fixed before testing with players.